panzarino/mlbgame/README.md

 If you try to get data from a game that is not cached, mlbgame will download the data from mlb.com.

+There are a lot of extra data for individual games that do not come pre-installed with mlbgame, but can be installed by running update scripts shown below.
+This data is not included becuase it takes up too much space, and therefore a request to mlb.com every time is a better option because not everyone will want to access this data.

 mlbgame [documentation](http://zachpanz88.github.io/mlbgame)

 mlbgame on [Github](https://github.com/zachpanz88/mlbgame) (Source Code)